MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-architecture.md

 Finally, transaction log records are pushed out to long-term storage in Azure Storage, which is a virtually infinite storage repository.
 This mechanism removes the need for frequent log truncation.
 The log service has local memory and SSD caches to speed up access to log records.

-The log on Hyperscale is practically infinite, with the restriction that a single transaction cannot generate more than 1 TB of log.
+The log-on Hyperscale is practically infinite, with the restriction that a single transaction cannot generate more than 1 TB of log.
 Additionally, if using [Change Data Capture](/sql/relational-databases/track-changes/about-change-data-capture-sql-server), at most 1 TB of log can be generated since the start of the oldest active transaction.
 Avoid unnecessarily large transactions to stay below this limit.

 ## Azure storage